gvwilson/thirdbit/src/fiction/still-book/index.md

 there!
 Lantern!
 It's over, over, under, over, under, not over, under, under, over, under!
 Try starting with your left!
 Follow, Follow, Follow, what *are* you doing?
 We're doing Cross-Eyed Weaver today, not Flock of Ducks!
-And Still, could you---oh.
+And Still, could you—oh.
 Never mind."

 A few of the children glanced over at Still curiously when the teacher cut himself off and turned his perpetual disappointment on someone else.
 She stood in her usual place near the wall.
-Beanbags, three big knives (with dulled edges, of course---they wouldn't be juggling real knives until next year), and a pair of clubs lay on the table beside her.
+Beanbags, three big knives (with dulled edges, of course—they wouldn't be juggling real knives until next year), and a pair of clubs lay on the table beside her.
 Instead of juggling, though, she just tossed a beanbag from hand to hand.
 Up it went, exactly as high as her eyes, then down on the other